ebzzry/ebzzry.github.io/src/emacs-dired.md

 ## Other commands

 These commands act on their own.
-They operate on single items, and they don't make use of marks.
+They operate on single items, and they don’t make use of marks.
 The <kbd>w</kbd> command, however, is an exception.

 ```